kedarmhaswade/dx-toolkit/src/python/doc/dxpy_bindings_intro.rst

 .. rubric:: Thread safety

 Dxpy data objects are designed for single threaded use.
 However, it is possible to use multiple threads on different objects.
 For example, using two threads to modify an applet is not allowed, but using two threads to download two different files is correct.
+Generally speaking, we recommend using a single python thread to access dxpy;
+the main multi-threaded access pattern we test for is parallel file download.